What is a Pacemaker and How Does it Work?

 If you’re experiencing any of these symptoms, it’s important to see your doctor as soon as possible.

-What Are the Different Types of Pacemakers?
+What are the Different Types of Pacemakers?

 There are several types of pacemakers, including: